mcavoybn/BTree_final/README.md

 gbk file: file with sequences saved to it sequence length: length of subsequences allowed values are 1-31 Cache Size: If cache is enabled this will be the size desired by the user Debug Level (optional): 0 for helpful diagnostics, 1 to dump information to a file.
+Defaults to 0.

 The result of this program will be 2 files, a meta data file and a file containing the BTree.
 The files will be named: